PrestaShop/prestashop.github.io/content/news/posts/2026/PrestaShop-ospo-alliance-turning-community-energy-into-impact.md

 ## Conclusion

-If [the interview](https://ospo-alliance.org/ospo-stories/#Culture-&-Community:-PrestaShop-thriving-contributions-and-community) has one core message, it’s that strong open source projects don’t happen by accident.
+If [the OSPO Stories interview](https://ospo-alliance.org/en/ospo-stories/) has one core message, it’s that strong open source projects don’t happen by accident.
 They need structure to focus effort on meaningful outcomes and recognition to make contribution visible, valued, and sustainable.
 We hope Call for Contributions and the Wall of Fame can be useful examples for other projects facing similar challenges, and we’re glad to continue the conversation within the OSPO Alliance community.